ch-stark/pull-model-blog/pull-model-blog.md

 Setting up instructions for RHACM 2.8

-1. Install OpenShift GitOps operator on the hub and all the target managed clusters We recommend the installed namespace: `openshift-gitops`
+1. Install OpenShift GitOps operator on the hub and all the target managed clusters.
+We recommend the installed namespace: `openshift-gitops`.

 2. Every managed cluster needs to have a cluster secret in the ArgoCD server namespace on the hub cluster.
 This is required by the ArgoCD application set controller to